NeoSoft99/MoneroRing/README.md

 MoneroRing references and extends MoneroSharp library created by Oğuzhan Eroğlu, which implements cryptographic operations with Monero keys and addresses.

+## Unit tests
+The unit tests cover several basic crypto functions and the main ones such as generate_key_image, generate_ring_signature, and check_ring_signature.
+The test data, including expected results, is taken from Monero test data which ensures 100% compatibility with the original C/C++ implementation.

 ## License

 The MIT License (MIT)